 And performance isn’t the only thing the Swift 3 has going for it.
 It’s relatively small at 0.63 inches and 2.65 pounds, in spite of having a 14-inch display, and it’s well-built for such an inexpensive laptop.
 The keyboard is better than average, but the touchpad left a bit to be desired.
 And the display was disappointing, leaving it out of the running for creative professionals thanks to a narrow color gamut.

-Battery life was a little worse than the IdeaPad Flex 5, which makes sense given the faster CPU.
+The battery life of thewas a little worse than the IdeaPad Flex 5, which makes sense given the faster CPU.
 So far, we haven’t seen AMD’s Ryzen 4000 CPUs quite match Intel’s efficiency.